The Mother We Share: A JD Twitch Optimo remix

 The song was also remixed by Scottish DJ, JD Twitch of the music duo Optimo.
 It was eventually included in the single.

 In popular culture

-"The Mother We Share" was used in 2014 Marc Jacobs commercial.
+"The Mother We Share" was used in a 2014 Marc Jacobs commercial.

 The song was covered by artists such as Half Moon Run, Soak and Eefje de Visser.

 The song was also used in the soundtrack of the 2014 racing video game Forza Horizon 2, in the radio station Horizon Pulse.